-Sheffield remembers: Wartime stories to mark VE Day’s 80th anniversary
+Sheffield remembers: Wartime stories for VE Day’s 80th

 A black and white photograph shows a large crowd of people filling a Fargate, Sheffield for a VE Day Victory Parade.
 Many people appear to be looking towards something in the distance or celebrating.
 Flags hang from some of the buildings.
 A sign that reads "THE YORKSHIRE" is visible on one of the buildings to the right.

-As the nation marks the 80th anniversary of Victory in Europe Day, Sheffielders’ have shared their experiences from family members who participated in the war effort.
+As the nation today (Thursday 8 May) marks the 80th anniversary of Victory in Europe Day, Sheffielders’ share their experiences from family members who participated in the war effort.

-Anne-Marie Appleton, 73, from Crosspool shared stories of her mother, Muriel Goddard – née White , who was 17 when she worked all throughout the war in a factory making steel plates for aircraft and ships.
+73-year-old Anne-Marie Appleton from Crosspool told of her mother, Muriel Goddard (née White), who at 17 worked in a wartime factory making steel plates for aircraft and ships.

 Mrs Appleton said she was ‘proud’ of her mother’s contributions.